 View All Locations

-Home > Patient & Family Resources > Health Library > Trabeculotomy for Congenital Glaucoma
+Home > Patient & Family Resources > Health Library > Trabeculotomy for Childhood Glaucoma

 Trabeculotomy is a surgical procedure much like trabeculectomy.
 A piece of tissue in the eye's drainage angle is removed to create an opening.
 This new opening allows fluid (aqueous humor) to drain out of the eye.
 Trabeculotomy is a surgery for children only.

-After surgery, drops that tighten (constrict) the pupil are used to keep the iris, the colored part of the eye, from blocking the new opening.
+After surgery, drops that tighten (constrict) the pupil are used to keep the iris, which is the colored part of the eye, from blocking the new opening.